Orchestral percussion

 Orchestral percussion refers to the various percussion instruments used in an orchestral setting.
 It may also refer to the act of playing such instruments in an orchestral style.
 Many music schools and conservatories offer training for musicians interested in developing their skills as orchestral percussionists.
 Typically, an orchestral percussionist does not specialize in one particular instrument.
 Although there is no exhaustive list of all instruments that an orchestral percussionist must be able to play, there are particular instruments that are frequently used in the orchestral repertoire.
-This includes timpani, snare drum, bass drum, xylophone, glockenspiel, triangle, and tambourine.
+This includes timpani, snare drum, bass drum, xylophone, glockenspiel, triangle, cymbals, and tambourine.

 Mallet instruments

 Mallet percussion (also known as a keyboard or tuned percussion) is the general name given to the pitched percussion family.
 The name is a slight misnomer, in that almost every percussion instrument is played with some type of mallet or stick.
 With the exception of the marimba, almost every other keyboard instrument has been used widely in an orchestral setting.

 There are many extremely common and well-known excerpts for most of the mallet instruments.
 Gershwin's Porgy and Bess remains the most requested xylophone excerpt at auditions, with Copland's Appalachian Spring, Kodály's Háry János Suite, and Kabalevsky's Colas Breugnon being other common choices, although the list is practically endless.

 The glockenspiel has become a staple of the orchestra as well, and, as such, has had many important and difficult parts written for it.
 Dukas's The Sorcerer's Apprentice as well as Respighi's Pini di Roma are both extremely common excerpts on audition lists.

 Another keyboard instrument used in the orchestra, as well as jazz, is the vibraphone.
 The most commonly requested excerpt for vibraphone at orchestral auditions is from Leonard Bernstein's "West Side Story."
 The "Little Blue Devil" movement from "Seven Studies on Themes of Paul Klee" by Gunther Schuller is also frequently requested.